BookingBug/dev.bookingbug.com/readme.md

 Then run `heroku login` and enter your heroku account details.

 Now its time to create the app. run `heroku create myApp` or whatever you want in place of 'myApp'.
-Now before you push, you must run a build-pack command to tell heroku to run a node instance, the reason for this is that our feature UI tests are in ruby. this is problematic as heroku picks this up and sets ruby as the framework rather than node.
+Now before you push, you must run a build-pack command to tell heroku to run a node instance.
+Heroku can do this automatically but its a good idea to set it as well just in case.ssssss

 So you'll need to run `heroku buildpacks:set https://github.com/heroku/heroku-buildpack-nodejs`